JenniferLang1921/Music-Concierge/README.md

 Usage
 #
 Enter artist name in search bar.
-It will return an artist card, complete with a biography, link to upcoming concerts and their top-viewed vide.
+It will return an artist card, complete with a biography, link to upcoming concerts and their top-viewed video.

-Built With
+Technologies Used: Jquery, API keys, Bootstrap 4.0
 #
 Last.fm API
 YouTube Data API